lokearm/armchar-swish/docs/DataTypes.md

 ## Updates

+### Character Metadata

+1. Input is converted to a graph using `makeRDFgraph`.
+2. The reasoner is used to get persistent properties.
+3. The base graph is replaced in the CharGen object.
+4. TODO: regenerate CharStage objects with new metadata

+### Advancements

 # Questions and Caveats

 1. Can the `Character` object be made redundant or internal to `ArM.Types.Character`?
 It seems to be used once elsewhere, in `putCharacter`.
+2. Updating metadata is unnecessarily slow because CharStage objects must be regenerated.